 Step 5: It’s time to call a professional

 If none of these solutions seemed to fix the issue, and you are finding that your loo is still running, dripping, or leaking, then it’s time to get in the plumbers to take a look at what could be the problem instead.
 They are experienced with uncovering more obscure causes of leaks in loos, pipes, and sinks.
 You have put in a good amount of effort in trying to get the job done yourself, but now and then it’s just going to be something crazy that’s the issue that you’d never heard of.
-There is no shame in getting a professional to assess the full situation for you!
+There is no shame in getting an emergency plumber to assess the full situation for you!

 If you notice a leak in your ceiling, there’s a probable hole in your roof.
 But if it hasn’t been raining, it’s far more likely that there’s a problem with the plumbing.
 By the time water comes through and starts dripping on the floors, the problem is pretty severe.